Constipation in Children

 and answer any questions in an age-appropriate manner beforehand.
 These tests may

-Digital rectal examination (DRE).
-Your child’s provider puts a gloved, greased (lubricated) finger into your child’s
+child’s healthcare provider puts a gloved, greased (lubricated) finger into your

 Abdominal X-ray.
 This test checks how much stool is in the large intestine.